edgio-docs/edgio-docs/src/pages/guides/response_headers.md

     -   **t:** Total time in milliseconds.
 This metric measures the amount of time between the moment when the request was received to when a response was sent to the client.

-        For example, `wbt` identifies billed time as measured by a Serverless Compute load balancer.
+        For example, `wbt` indicates billed time as measured by a Serverless Compute load balancer.
 This measurement includes Serverless Compute workload time and time spent capturing Serverless Compute log data.

     -   **u:** Upstream fetch time in milliseconds.